valseville/introductoryProgramAltimetrik/studyMaterial/What is html? | meta-tags | Input types | Difference between HTML and XHTML.md

 ```<meta property="og:image" content="https://ahrefs.com/blog/wp-content/uploads/2019/12/fb-how-to-become-an-seo-expert.png" />```

 **Input Types in HTML**
-Input is put (data) into a computer, for this, we have a different types depending on what information the web or app requires.
+Inputs are a way to put (data) into a computer,  for this we have a different types depending on what information the web or app requires.
 The most common input types are:
 ```<input type="button">```

 ```<input type="checkbox">```